Glorious Purpose (Loki season 1): Development

 By September 2018, Marvel Studios was developing a limited series starring Tom Hiddleston's Loki from the Marvel Cinematic Universe (MCU) films.
 Loki was confirmed to be in development by Disney CEO Bob Iger in November.
 Michael Waldron was hired as head writer in February 2019, and was also set to write the first episode of the series, with Kate Herron hired to direct the series in August.
 Herron and Waldron executive produce alongside Hiddleston and Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Stephen Broussard.
 The first episode is titled "Glorious Purpose", which is taken from a phrase that Loki says in the episode as well as in his MCU film appearances.
-"Glorious Purpose" was released on Disney+ on June 9, 2021.